influxdata/docs-v2/content/influxdb/v2.0/reference/cli/influx/query/_index.md

 title: influx query
 description: >
-  The `influx query` command executes a literal Flux query provided as a string or a literal Flux query contained in a file by specifying the file prefixed with an '@' sign.
+  The `influx query` command executes a literal Flux query provided as a string or a literal Flux query contained in a file.
 menu:
   influxdb_2_0_ref:
     name: influx query